adrianlemess/jokenpo-game-angular/README.md

 ### npm run lint:fix - run and apply lint in the project

 This command is to run eslint using the `.eslintrc.json` file rules and fix any error found

+### npm run compodoc:build - To build compodoc

+Build compodoc and generate the documentation

+### npm run compodoc:build-and-serve - Build and serve compodoc

+It will generate the document and serve in the port `8080`.

+### npm run compodoc:serve - Run server with compodoc

+If you already have compodoc files generated you can simple run the serve with this command, it will run on port `8080`

 ## Husky